informatics-isi-edu/atlas-d2k-hra/README.md

     -
     - If you're deploying remotely, since we're using the `HRA_INSTALL_DIR` in `rsync` command, you can use a remote location `username@host:public_html/` for this variable.

-2. The following command will download the `ccf-ui` based on the given link in `RELEASE_LINK` variable, and will unzip its content into the folder using `CCF_UI_FOLDER` name.
+2. The following command will download the `ccf-ui` based on the given link in `CCF_UI_ZIP_LINK` variable, and will unzip its content into the `ccf-ui` folder that the code relies on.

     ```sh
     make dist